mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Put image crop into another and try to predict using RPN!!

 1. Wang, Feng, and Huaping Liu.
 "Understanding the behaviour of contrastive loss."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 2495-2504.
 2021.
-  - Studies the impact of the temperature in loss function.
+  - Studies the impact of the temperature in loss function (uniformity and temperature).
+    - How to ensure tolerant for semantic similar examples [uniformity tolerance dilemma]
+  - This paper: studies hardness aware properties (parameter in loss function).

+1. Pan, Tian, Yibing Song, Tianyu Yang, Wenhao Jiang, and Wei Liu.
+"Videomoco: Contrastive video representation learning with temporally adversarial examples."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11205-11214.
+2021.

+1. Xu, Jiarui, and Xiaolong Wang.
+"Rethinking Self-supervised Correspondence Learning: A Video Frame-level Similarity Perspective." arXiv preprint arXiv:2103.17263 (2021).

 # Semi-Supervised